darrinliam/text-o-stats/README.md

 * average consecutive difference of sentence length
   * a measure of variation in back-to-back sentence length.
 A body of text that has a lot of variety in back-to-back sentence length tends to flow more easily than a body of text that contains sentences of roughly the same length.
 Generally, more variety is better.
 Again, there are always exceptions.

 The intention of this project is not to quantify the craft of writing.
-The data supplied is meant to offer writers some insight that may assist them in sharpening their craft.
+The generated data is meant to offer writers some insight that may assist them in sharpening their craft.

 Not all types of lexical constructs are supported at this time.
 Known issues: text containing words with dots, such as Mr., Mrs,. and i.e. They will be handled in a future commit.